GDPR

 If we obtain consent from you to the processing of your personal data, you can withdraw your consent at any time.
 This won’t affect the lawfulness of any processing we carried out prior to you withdrawing your consent.

+Who will receive your personal data?
 We only transfer your personal data to the extent we need to.
 Recipients of your personal data include:

 • Treatment referrals